romkatv/gitstatus/README.md

 Once build completes, *do not delete or move any files*.
 Package the whole directory as is.
 Don't add the directory or any of its subdirectories to `PATH`.

+You probably don't want to build in docker, so don't pass `-d` to `./build`.

 gitstatus depends on a [custom fork of libgit2](https://github.com/romkatv/libgit2/).
 When you run `./build -w`, it'll automatically download the appropriate libgit2 tarball and verify its sha256.